 nanoscale (<100nm), such as carbon nanotubes, graphene and quantum dots, are incorporated into polymers and metal alloys and subsequently processed to produce multifunctional components that have application in a broad range of industries, such as telecommunications, electronics, pharmaceuticals, aerospace, automotive, security and medicine.

-Many academic colleagues both within WMG, the wider University of Warwick community, with a number of leading international research groups and most fortuitously with a team of talented researchers.
+I work with many academic colleagues both within WMG, the wider University of Warwick community, with a number of leading international research groups and most fortuitously with a team of talented researchers.

 After a degree, PhD and a postdoctoral research fellowship, I worked in R&D in the medical device and automotive industries, latterly at board level.
 I returned to academia in 2002 and prior to coming to WMG I was Director of the Polymer Processing Research Centre (PPRC), Director of the Medical Polymer Research Institute (MPRI) and Director of the Advanced Materials & Processing Research Cluster at Queen’s University Belfast.

-Best thing about WMG?
+Best thing about WMG

 The people who without exception have a steely determination to be the very best at what they do, but always in a friendly and helpful manner.

-The campus although being very close to major population areas is set in a rural location yet it contains many excellent facilities, including Warwick Arts Centre.
+The campus, although being very close to major population areas, is set in a rural location yet it contains many excellent facilities, including Warwick Arts Centre.